lanceengland/lanceengland.github.io/_posts/2023-11-11-sharpening-the-saw.markdown

 ### Back to AZ-400

 Finally, it was time to return to the AZ-400 exam.
-I again used my virtual tutor James Lee to learn all about continuously integrating code with Git repo, and using pipelines to continuously deploy solutions.
+I again used my virtual tutor James Lee to learn all about continuously integrating code with Git repos, and using pipelines to continuously deploy solutions.
 I felt well-prepared for the exam, but I was caught a little off-guard during the hands-on lab section.
 It involved more tasks than expected, and I did not allow myself enough time to complete them all.
 Time management is a key part of sitting an exam.
 Regardless, I was able to pass and earned the Microsoft Certified: DevOps Engineer Expert certification.

 ## Reflection

-I have jokingly said to a few people that I went a little crazy earning three Microsoft certifications this past year, but honestly, I enjoy them.
+I have jokingly said to a few people that I went a little crazy earning three Microsoft certifications this past year, but honestly, I enjoy the process.
 Yes, they are stressful.
 Yes, they require time and energy and focus.
 However, the exam is a measurable goal with a nice recognition upon completion.
 The goal gives me a direction for purposeful study, and the preparation guides me through learning new useful skills.
 Certifications are not a guarantee of anything, but like most things, you get out of it what you put into it.

 ## Next Steps